Estimation procedure for HAL, the Highly Adaptive Lasso

 higher, then fewer knot points (e.g., 10-30) is actually better for

-, and as a vector of length max_degree
+smoothness_orders, and as a vector of length max_degree with

 values decreasing exponentially.
 This prevents combinatorial explosions in